Bethanga Bridge: The place

 The sequence of SRWSC lantern slides show the progressive construction of the Bethanga Bridge.
 Construction commenced in 1927 with clearance of the foundation sites and piling.
 By 1928 the piers were well under way and staging commenced from each bank.
 By 1929 all the piers were in place and waters had risen to the base of the piers.
 Erection of the trusses was underway.
 Falsework of underslung, divided Warren-type, metal trusses supported on three intermediate steel lattice towers, were used as staging for erecting the Pratt trusses.
 These were assembled in situ with the use of a travelling crane running across the falsework and hot riveting of preformed, punched and cut angle and flat section steel.
 As the permanent trusses were completed the staging was dismantled and moved on to the next span.
 Steel work for the bridge was fabricated at least in part, by Vickers Ruwolt of Burnley Melbourne.
 Photographs of components such as the truss members and bearings are in the collection of Museum Victoria.
 At least one of the main trusses was trial assembled at Vickers Ruwolt's Burnley works, probably one of the largest structures to be erected in this fashion.

 The bridge was clearly seen as a landmark and complementary to the Hume Dam itself in terms of national pride and potential tourist value.
 The State Rivers documented the bridge's construction and produced a series of lantern slides showing progress.
 A number of hand coloured slides and images were produced of the finished bridge to show it at its most impressive.
 The Victorian Railways also produced its own series of photographs in the 1940s and 50s presenting the bridge as part of a dramatic landscape and engineering achievement, probably for promoting tourist visits(by train) to the region.
 The bridge has been included in several Postcard series of the natural and man-made features of Albury in the 1950s and 60s under titles such as A Souvenir of Beautiful Albury.
 The bridge was constructed at a cost of c.
 A£194,000 – 210,000.

 The 13.7 m approach span on the New South Wales side was constructed in 1963 as part of the upgrading of the Hume Dam.

 The town of Bellbridge at the southern end of the bridge, was created to replace facilities inundated by the reservoir.
-The bridge is currently managed by River Murray Water, although it is understood that the RTA, VicRoads and River Murray Water are negotiating on the future management responsibility for the bridge.
+The bridge is currently managed by River Murray Water, although it is understood that the Roads & Traffic Authority, VicRoads and River Murray Water are negotiating on the future management responsibility for the bridge.
 A current 33 t load limit applies and recent tenders have been advertised for the cleaning and repainting of the bridge.